A Parent's Guide to Flu Season 2019

 The CDC estimates that during 2018 influenza vaccine decreased risk of contracting the flu by 47% over people who went unvaccinated for that season.

 After vaccination, your child’s body needs about two weeks to develop the antibodies needed to protect against influenza.
-We recommend families get vaccinated before the end of October to get the highest level of protection before flu season really begins. [ref]
+We recommend families get vaccinated before the end of October to get the highest level of protection before the flu season really begins. [ref]

 The main difference between flu shots for each age group is the dose.
 For children age 6-35 months, the contents of the shot are exactly the same but the dose is 0.25mL vs 0.5mL for older children and adults.
 Children between 6 months and 8 years old who have either never gotten the flu shot before OR who have gotten only one shot in any previous season will need two rounds of the flu shot, at least 4 weeks apart and within the same flu season.
 This additional dose allows their bodies to generate a stronger immune response to the virus, improving the effectiveness of the vaccine.